 After sustaining injuries in a car crash, you may think you can handle everything by yourself.
 You might try to deal with the insurance company as best as you can.
 However, hiring an attorney can save time and money.

-Having an experienced car accident lawyer by side makes sure you aren’t taken advantage of.
+Having experienced Chicago accident attorneys by your side makes sure you aren’t taken advantage of.
 An attorney can guide you through the insurance claims or litigation process.
 It increases the chances of receiving an insurance settlement or court award, which is higher than if you worked without a lawyer.

-To discuss how we can help you after a car accident, call us at (312) 300-2515 and set up a free consultation.
+To discuss how we can help you after a car accident, call Ktenas Injury Lawyers at (312) 300-2515 and set up a free consultation.